 Angle isn’t everything, because the light intensity matters too.

 The fill light intensity is generally suggested at around 50-75% of the intensity of your key light.
 In many marketing and commercial situations, you should actually go higher like 85-95% so as to get a more even look, but you can also go down to 25-45% to get some really cinematic lighting looks that you would see in narrative filmmaking.

-How to use a backlight (rim light)
+How to build a backlight setup

 The most common placement for your backlight can be achieved by placing it on the same side as your key light, and then moving behind the subject so that the backlight is aimed toward the fill light.